-OCR Level 3 Cambridge Technical Certificate in Engineering Principles at a glance
+OCR Level 3 Cambridge Technical Certificate in Applied Science at a glance

-Qualification number 601/4593/6 OCR Entry code 05822 First registration date 01/09/2015 Approved age range 16-18, 19+ Guided Learning Hours (GLH) 180 UCAS points You'll find further information on the UCAS website .
-Total Qualification Time (TQT) 252 Performance information See section 2 performance information.
-Exam sessions each year January and June Eligible for funding It's designed to meet the funding requirements of a 16-19 study programme.
+Qualification OCR Entry number 603/0394/3 code 05879 First registration date 01/09/16 Approved age range 16-18, 19+ Guided Learning Hours (GLH) 180 UCAS points You'll find further information on the UCAS website .
+Total Qualification Time (TQT) 250 Performance information See Section 2 performance information Exam sessions each year January and June Eligible for funding lt's designed to meet the funding requirements of a 16-19 study programme.
 Entry requirements There are no formal entry requirements for this qualification.
-It is recommended that learners have, or are working towards, a grade 4/grade C or above in maths and English GCSEs.
-This qualification has been designed for learners who are on a 16-19 study programme to meet the Department for Education's characteristics for an Applied General qualification.
-This qualification is suitable for learners who want to gain a Level 3 qualification to support further study in Further Education (FE) or Higher Education (HE) in engineering looking to gain a Level 3 qualification to support further study in FE or (HE) in any other sector or subject area who want to progress into engineering-related apprenticeships.
-Qualification structure Learners must achieve a total of 3 units consisting of 2 mandatory units and 1 optional unit.
-Assessment method/model All the units in this qualification are assessed by exam and marked by us.
+It is recommended that learners will have achieved science qualifications at level 2, e.g. GCSEs in Science subjects or equivalent level 2 vocational science qualifications, e.g. OCR Level 2 Cambridge Technical in Science.
+It is also recommended that they have grade 4/C or above in Maths and English GCSE.
+This qualification has been designed For learners who are on a 16-19 study programme To meet the Department for Education's characteristics for an Applied General qualification.
+This qualification is suitable for learners Who want to gain a level 3 qualification to support further study in Further Education (FE) Who want to progress to Higher Education (HE) in Science Who want to progress into science-related apprenticeships Qualification structure Learners must achieve a total of 2 mandatory units.
+Assessment method/model Units 1 and 2 are assessed by exam and marked by us.
 Grading Examined units are graded Near-Pass, Pass, Merit and Distinction.
-The qualification is graded Pass, Merit, Distinction, Distinction.
-Examination resits Learners can resit an examined unit twice before they complete the qualification.
+Internally assessed units are graded Pass, Merit and Distinction.
+The qualification is graded Pass, Merit, Distinction, Distinction Examination resits Learners can resit an examined unit twice before they complete the qualification.